University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ### 4.5 schema evaluator

+build an interactive report for schema evaluation

 ### 4.6 Allele call evaluator

+build an interactive report for allele calling schema evaluation

 ### 4.7 Determine the set of loci that make up the core genome